AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Real-time Customer Data Platform:** Adobe's [!DNL Real-time Customer Data Platform] brings together known and unknown customer data to create trusted customer profiles with simplified integration, intelligent segmentation, and real-time activation across the digital customer journey.

-**Real-time Customer Profile (Profile):** [!DNL Real-time Customer Profile] is a centralized profile for targeted and personalized experience management and provides a unified, real-time consumer profile based on aggregated data from multiple sources.
+**Real-time Customer Profile (Profile):**{#rtcp} Not to be confused with a [profile](#profile), [!DNL Real-time Customer Profile] is a centralized profile for targeted and personalized experience management and provides a unified, real-time consumer profile based on aggregated data from multiple sources.

 **Recipe:** A recipe is Adobe's term for a model specification and is a top-level container representing a specific machine learning, AI algorithm or ensemble of algorithms, processing logic, and configuration required to build and execute a trained model and hence help solve specific business problems.